IRA in Divorce — Do I Have to Pay A Penalty to Transfer It To My Spouse?

 IRAs- Can I Deal With Them in Divorce Mediation?

 IRAs and other pensions assets come up in most mediated divorces.
 We deal with these issues routinely.
 Mediation is a cost effective way to deal with the transfer of pension assets in divorce.
-Give us a call to set up a free consultation.
+Give us a call to set up a free consultation at 631-757-1553.
+And visit our FAQ page to read answers from our mediators.